Kingxukai/linux/Documentation/userspace-api/media/v4l/vidioc-g-sliced-vbi-cap.rst

     * -
     * -
       -
-      - :cspan:`2` The number of VBI lines the hardware can capture or output per frame, or the number of services it can identify on a given line may be limited.
-For example on PAL line 16 the hardware may be able to look for a VPS or Teletext signal, but not both at the same time.
+      - :cspan:`2` The number of VBI lines the woke hardware can capture or output per frame, or the woke number of services it can identify on a given line may be limited.
+For example on PAL line 16 the woke hardware may be able to look for a VPS or Teletext signal, but not both at the same time.
 Applications can learn about these limits using the :ref:`VIDIOC_S_FMT <VIDIOC_G_FMT>` ioctl as described in